swift-server/guides/docs/gcp.md

 ### The steps in detail

-1. pull the latest image from the Artifact Registry to retrieve cached layers
+1. Pull the latest image from the Artifact Registry to retrieve cached layers
-2. built the image with `$SHORT_SHA` and `latest` tag
+2. Build the image with `$SHORT_SHA` and `latest` tag
-3. push the image to the Artifact Registry
+3. Push the image to the Artifact Registry
-4. deploy the image to Cloud Run
+4. Deploy the image to Cloud Run

 `images` specifies the build images to store in the restristry.
 The default `timeout` is 10 minutes, so we'll need to increase it for Swift builds.
-We use `8080` as the default port here, it's recommended to remove this line and have the server listen on `$PORT`.
+We use `8080` as the default port here, though it's recommended to remove this line and have the server listen on `$PORT`.

 ## Deployment

 ![cloud build trigger settings and how to connect a code repository](../images/gcp-connect-repo.png)

-Push all files to a GitHub or BitBucket (the only two supported providers right now) and head to
+Push all files to a remote repository.
+Cloud Build currently supports,  GitHub, Bitbucket and GitLab. now) and head to
 [Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers)
 and click "Create Trigger":

 1. Add a name and description
 2. Event: "Push to a branch" is active
-3. Source: "Connect New Repository" and authorize with your code provider, add the repository where your swift server code is hosted
+3. Source: "Connect New Repository" and authorize with your code provider, and add the repository where your Swift server code is hosted.
+Note that you need to configure [GitHub](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github), [GitLab](https://cloud.google.com/build/docs/automating-builds/build-repos-from-gitlab) or [Bitbucket](https://cloud.google.com/build/docs/automating-builds/build-repos-from-bitbucket-cloud) to allow GCP access first.
 4. Configuration: "Cloud Build configuration file" / Location: Repository
 5. Advanced:
    [Substitution variables](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values):